WilsonRU/WilsonRU/README.md

 ### About me

-I'm formally known as a software engineer
+I'm a software engineer with a broad background on develop.
+I like to approach problems in system performance + architecture and enjoy working with backend.

 My specialties include..

     - Quickly learning new skills and programming languages,
     - Problem-solving,
     - Responsive design principles
+    - good at working in teams
+    - learning about new technologies and processes

   ![PHP](https://img.shields.io/badge/-PHP-05122A?style=flat&logo=php)&nbsp;
   ![Ruby](https://img.shields.io/badge/-Ruby-05122A?style=flat&logo=ruby)&nbsp;